California Electrical Accidents Lawyer

 There are a variety of California laws that can help a victim of an electrical accident receive compensation.

-These include premises liability laws, product liability laws, and negligence and personal injury law.
+These include premises liability laws, product liability laws, and negligence and personal injury laws.
 It is important to understand that there are many different kinds of possible electrical injury cases.
-We are are capable of handling:
+We are capable of handling:

 - Accidents that take place during construction.
-These are the most common electrical injury cases.
+These are the most common electrical injury cases and often from heavy machinery.
 It will be necessary to establish who is responsible for the injury in the first place.

 - Injuries caused by defective wires.
 In some electrocution cases, the only party that needs to be held liable is the manufacturer of the wires, since their products didn't comply with safety standards.

 - Lack of warning.
-Absence of a proper warning is not an acceptable safety standard.
-Electrical sources needs to come with the proper labeling or the employees need to receive a warning beforehand.
+The absence of a proper warning is not an acceptable safety standard.
+Electrical sources need to come with the proper labeling or the employees need to receive a warning beforehand.

 - Contractor's negligence.
 Some employers tend to neglect the most basic safety precautions and many people suffer an electrical injury as a result.